 If you’re curious why I’m referring to these as “interface representatives” and not just “components”, and what the deal is with the ◈ icon, you’re in luck!
 I’ve got a blog post all about it.

 These components allow you to "edit" an instance's layers without detaching.
 If you haven't heard about these bad boys, watch Adam Przewoski's youtube tutorial about them.
+Or check out my other blog post about ✂ placeholders.

 Starter-kits are curated collections of instances of other components.
 They're fully intended for to be detached, therefore you want them to be their own components.
+The frame they come in is a temporary vessel.

 E.g. "primary", "secondary", "tertiary"

-E.g. a product card that shows up in many many different contexts
+E.g. a product card that shows up in many many different contexts.

 If you proceed to Wirecutter's Deals page, you'll find products are contained within cards and have a lot more information in them!
 Here we have detailed explanations about why Wirecutter recommends this particular product, along with the article this product is featured in, and a timestamp of when the deal had dropped.